martinboers/plcnext-book/src/ch04-03-iec-programs.md

+## IEC 61131-3 Programs

+Real-time programs can be written in the four languages defined by the IEC standard - Ladder (LD), Function Block Diagram (FBD), Structured Text (ST) and Sequential Function Chart (SFC).
+Programs written in these languages run on the [Embedded Common Language Runtime][eclr-info] (ECLR).

-## ECLR
+### ECLR

-As the name suggests, the Embedded Common Language Runtime (ECLR) is based on Microsoft's Common Language Runtime (CLR), which is required to run C# and other .NET programs on Windows platforms.
+As the name suggests, the Embedded Common Language Runtime is based on Microsoft's Common Language Runtime (CLR), which is required to run C# and other .NET programs on Windows platforms.
 Unlike the CLR, the ECLR is specifically designed to run real-time, deterministic programs on embedded devices.
 The ECLR contains a sub-set of ECLR libraries, along with specialised libraries added by Phoenix Contact.

 ### PLCnext Engineer